What is epilepsy?

 What services and resources are available for epilepsy?

 In Sacramento and Northern California, United Cerebral Palsy (UCP) offers programs and services for individuals with epilepsy including UCP’s Adult Day program, CLASP program, and transportation services.
-Find out more about UCP programs and services and available resources.

 How can I learn more about epilepsy?